nextcloud/end_to_end_encryption_rfc/RFC.md

 Existing client-side encryption solutions often prevent the sharing of encrypted files, the Nextcloud end-to-end encryption must offer support for the following sharing scenarios:

 * Sharing encrypted folders with other users
+* Any user that is part of the shared folder is able to add new users to the share

 The following sharing scenarios are considered out of-scope: